Supreme court: Canada

 Canada is a bi-jural country.
 Nine of the provinces use the common law, while the province of Quebec uses the civil law.
 Federal public law is based on the common law, but federal statute law must take into account both legal systems.

 The Supreme Court of Canada was established in 1875.
 It is defined by the Constitution Act, 1867 and by the Supreme Court Act as a "General Court of Appeal".
 As a result, it can hear appeals on any legal issues considered by lower courts, on issues of constitutional law, federal law and provincial law.
 It can hear appeals involving the common law and the civil law, and has full authority to rule on those issues.
 The Court can hear appeals from the courts of appeal from the provinces and territories, and also appeals from the Federal Court of Appeal.
 The court's decisions are final and binding on the federal courts and the courts from all provinces and territories.

 The court can also hear reference questions; requests directly from the federal cabinet asking about a question of law, typically the constitutionality of a major issue before it is heard in a trial court.
 Reference questions asked by a provincial cabinet to a province's highest court can be appealed as of right to the Supreme Court.
 Opinions given by the Supreme Court in answer to a reference question are not legally binding, but no government has ever ignored the opinion.

 The Court is composed of the Chief Justice of Canada and eight puisne justices.
 Three of the nine justices are required to come from the Bar or superior courts of Quebec, to ensure the Court has a strong membership in the civil law of Quebec.
 The remaining six justices come from the rest of Canada, traditionally three from Ontario, two from the western provinces, and one from the Atlantic provinces.
 The Court is institutionally bilingual.
 Parties can argue their cases in either English or French, and file written materials in either language.
 The Court will provide simultaneous interpretation for counsel and members of the public.
 It issues its judgments in both languages simultaneously.

 Although created in 1875, the Supreme Court was not originally the final court of appeal.
-Canada was part of the British Empire, and appeals initially lay to the Judicial Committee of the Privy Council from the Supreme Court, and also from the provincial appellate courts, by-passing the Supreme Court.
+Canada was part of the British Empire, and appeals initially lay to the Judicial Committee of the Privy Council from the Supreme Court, and also from the provincial appellate courts, bypassing the Supreme Court.
 In 1933, the federal Parliament abolished such appeals in criminal matters.
 It was not until 1949 that all appeals to the Judicial Committee were abolished, although appeals which were pending could be decided by the Judicial Committee.